OpenRoberta/openroberta-lab/README.md

 ### Creating an installation outside of the git repo

 Often you want to run an openroberta installation of a fixed version for a long time.
 This is easy.
-Lets assume, that you want to use the (non-existing) directory /data/my-openroberta.
+Let's assume, that you want to use the (non-existing) directory /data/my-openroberta.

     mvn clean install                          # generate the server in the git repo ./ora.sh export /data/my-openroberta gzip  # export to the target directory. gzip compresses the static web resources fpr better performance.